Secure, maintain, and upgrade¶

 [deployment] git_repo_url = https://github.com/zulip/zulip.git

 Once that is done (and assuming the currently installed version of Zulip is 1.7 or newer), you can do deployments by running as root:

 and Zulip will automatically fetch the relevant branch from the

 (where release tarball are unpacked), build the compiled static assets

 from source, and switches to the new version.

-If you're currently using Zulip older than 1.7, you will need to
+Zulip 1.6 or older installed, you will need to install the

 zulip::static_asset_compiler to your